Nestle cautions on margins, raises sales goal

 The Vevey-based group has been linked to potential deals, such as for Russian babyfood group Progress and Pfizer's (PFE.N) Wyeth baby formula unit.

-Overall group sales in francs fell 15.1 percent, hit by the currency's strength, to 60.9 billion francs, compared with a forecast for 61.9 billion francs.
+Overall group sales in francs fell 15.1 percent, hit by the currency's strength, to 60.9 billion francs, compared with a forecast for 61.9 billion.